-The remaining 6 hours in the concentration must contain at least one DA course and should be chosen from the following list of approved courses: DA315, DA318, DA326, DA416, MKT305, MKT475 (approved Advertising Design internship only), and MKT490 (approved Advertising Design topic only).
+The remaining three hours in the concentration must be chosen from the following list of approved courses: DA315, DA318, DA326, DA416, MKT305 (if not counted above), MKT405 (if not counted above), MKT475\ (approved Advertising Design internship only), and MKT490\ (approved Advertising Design topic only).

-2See GENERAL EDUCATION COURSE REQUIREMENTS under DEGREE REQUIREMENTS for restrictions.
+&lt;sup>2See GENERAL EDUCATION COURSE REQUIREMENTS under DEGREE REQUIREMENTS for restrictions.